 A VIP Tour can have up to 10 people in one tour group.
 If you have more than 10 people who want to go on a VIP Tour, you can have multiple groups, but each group of 10 travels separately in vans from park to park and has their own tour guide.

 What Rides Are Included on a VIP Tour?

-Currently, you can go through the FastPass+ line of every ride in all four Walt Disney World parks on a VIP Tour except Rise of the Resistance.
-We hope this changes some time in the future, but as of now, this ride is excluded from the tours.
+Currently, you can go through the Lightning Lane line of every ride in all four Walt Disney World parks on a VIP Tour, including Tron Lightcycle Run.

 Does the Tour Guide Ride the Rides with You?